What Does it Take to Be a Rail Car Repairer?

 - Inspect components such as bearings, seals, gaskets, wheels, and coupler assemblies to determine if repairs are needed.

-When polled, Rail Car Repairers say the following skills are most frequently used in their jobs:
+These are the skills Rail Car Repairers say are the most useful in their careers:

 Repairing: Repairing machines or systems using the needed tools.